 The Link Between Hashimoto’s and Serotonin – and Other Neurotransmitters

-Neurotransmitters are a type of chemical messenger your nervous system uses to send instructions to the rest of your body, and are the way your body can communicate with itself.
+Neurotransmitters are a type of chemical messenger your nervous system uses to send instructions to the rest of your body and are how your body can communicate with itself.
 Different neurotransmitters are used for different functions, but I’m focusing on four which play a part in the relationship between your hypothyroidism and brain fog.

 Notorious as the good, happy stuff your body makes, serotonin is crucial for mood stability, feelings of well-being, and even a good night’s sleep.
 Low estrogen can have a poor effect on serotonin levels, and there is evidence that low thyroid activity can cause a reduction in serotonin receptor sensitivity in the brain.
 The lower your serotonin uptake, the more likely that you may experience low moods or depression.
 You can improve your serotonin uptake through diet and lifestyle changes.

-A crucial neurotransmitter for learning and memory, menopause or thyroid function can seriously deplete your acetylcholine levels – causing the frustrating brain fog moments you and I hate.
-Fortunately, acetylcholine levels can be boosted through eating healthy fats and taking supplements.
+A crucial neurotransmitter for learning and memory, menopause, or thyroid function can seriously deplete your acetylcholine levels – causing the frustrating brain fog moments you and I hate.
+Fortunately, acetylcholine levels can be boosted by eating healthy fats and taking supplements.
 So put that low-fat yogurt down!

 See below how to test your neurotransmitters.

 A major reason your neurotransmitter levels drop when you develop hypothyroidism is that your thyroid plays a part in synthesizing amino acids.
-But when your thyroid under functions, there’s not enough amino acids to use in making neurotransmitters.
+But when your thyroid underfunctions, there are not enough amino acids to use in making neurotransmitters.
 So you have to make it up with careful food habits and supplements.

 4 Ways to Fix Brain Fog